Works agreements explained: From working hours to working from home

-If disputes arise regarding rights and obligations in the employment relationship, the first place to look is the employment contract or collective agreement.
-However, works agreements can also establish important additional rights.
-This article explains questions relating to works agreements: what is a works agreement, what types are there, what can it regulate and what not, what advantages does the individual employee gain from a company agreement, and much more.
+If disputes arise regarding rights and obligations in the employment relationship, the first place to look is the employment contract or collective agreements.
+However, collective agreements between the works council and the employer (Betriebsvereinbarung) are called works agreements.
+They can also establish important additional rights.
+This article explains questions around works agreements: what it is, what types are there, what can it regulate and what not, what advantages does the individual employee gain from these agreements, and much more.

 Calculate your severance payment